 How to do it:

 - Schedule “me time” in advance by blocking off certain times of the day or week.
-If you try to wait for free time as it comes, it may never come at all.
+If you wait for free time as it comes, it may never come.

-- Try to schedule your personal time at the same time each day in order to make it just as much a part of your routine as all your caregiving duties.
+- Try to schedule your personal time at the same time each day to make it just as much a part of your routine as your caregiving duties.

 - Make your personal time a true indulgence, which means not using it for doing laundry, paying bills, or other chores.